Back-to-School: 3 Ways to Support Kids

 Challenge #2: The pandemic has had a big impact on kids’ social world.

 Some kids stayed in touch with friends through social media, virtual meetups, or text, while others did not.
-Some families permitted their kids to get together with friends, while others did not.
+Some families allowed their kids to socialize with friends, while others did not.
 Many schools are breaking kids into smaller groups or moving online, so friends will not be able to connect at school as they have in the past.
-And, many families are struggling, so kids may not behave as their best selves.
+Many families are struggling, so children may not behave at their best.

 Parent Message #2: “This year, focus on being a good friend instead of focusing on others’ behaviors.
 Stay flexible, kind, and open to new friendships.”